koray7/Giphy-Search/README.md

 # React Giphy

-**In this lab we will practice:**
+**In this deliverable we will practice the following:**
-* using `create-react-app` to build a component based React app.
-* sharing properties through prop drilling
+* Sharing data through prop drilling
-* updating state and lifting state
+* Updating and lifting state
-* calling apis and passing data through component lifecycle methods
+* Calling APIs w/ fetch

- - *Before getting started:* Take a look at the [completed app here](https://react-giphy-app.herokuapp.com/) repo.
+- *Before getting started:* Take a look at the [completed app here](https://react-giphy-app.herokuapp.com/).

 ## Part 1

-In the first part you will be creating an app that mirrors the app above, but searches a given JSON object instead of the Giphy API (*we will integrate the Giphy API in Part 2*).
+In part 1, you will be creating an app that mirrors the app above, but before we integrate the Giphy API, we'll stub out the application skeleton and use placeholder JSON data to make mock API calls.

 ### App Structure
 Build an app with the following component hierarchy: